mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 ### Example: Publishing a test to your staging container

-You're building an experiment and you want to check it's working properly in your staging container before you move it into production.
+You're building an experiment and you want to check it's working properly in your staging container before you roll it out to production.

-Assuming you have built your container with `gulp scripts`, you can just run `gulp publish` to upload it to S3, like so:
+Assuming you've built your container with `gulp scripts`, you can go ahead and use `gulp publish` to upload it to S3:

 ```shell
 $ gulp publish